catalystneuro/schneider-lab-to-nwb/src/schneider_lab_to_nwb/corredera_2025/corredera_2025_notes.md

 - brain region = left auditory cortex
 - For channel positions, see CN_ASSY236_P1_kilosortChanMap.mat
 - Recording Probe = 64-channel P1 probes from Cambridge Neurotech (ASSY-236)
-- WhiteMatter logger = eCube?

 ## Sleap
-- Output file not loading in sleap interface for some reason -- missing 'tracks_json'...

 ## Audio
 - Might want to switch to ndx-sound --> then add link for microphones and speakers